-Andie moved with her family to LA after producing, writing and styling lifestyle stories for magazines such as Real Simple, Vanity Fair, Garden Design, HGTV Magazine, Brides and Country Living in NYC for 14 years.
-When she’s not checking out new events, museums, and restaurants to keep her and her kids entertained, she can be found wandering around flea markets and thrift stores looking for cool vintage finds—not a hard thing to do in and around Los Angeles.
-Follow her adventures on Instagram @always.andie.
+If Andie seems familiar, that’s because she was the former LA Editor before she moved to Amsterdam.
+Two years later, she’s back and thrilled to be covering the LA market again, as well as national and personal stories for the site.
+When she’s not checking out new travel destinations, events, museums and restaurants to keep her and her kids entertained, she can be found wandering around flea markets and thrift stores looking for cool vintage finds—not a hard thing to do in and around Los Angeles.
+Follow along with her adventures on Instagram!

 Favorite place to play outdoors: Malibu Tide Pools at Surfrider Beach.
 Whether it’s cool or warm, there are always a ton of surfers to watch out on the ocean, you can often see dolphins, and of course, climb around the tide pools to discover local sea life.